-The Manchester University NHS Foundation Trust (the Trust) is a public benefit corporation which came into existence on 1st October 2017 following the grant of an application by Monitor pursuant to section 56 of the National Health Service Act 2006.
+The Manchester University NHS Foundation Trust (the Trust) is a public benefit corporation which came into existence on 1st October 2017 following the grant of an application by Monitor (now NHS England/Improvement) pursuant to section 56 of the National Health Service Act 2006.

-The functions of the Trust are conferred by the National Health Service Act 2006 and the Trust will exercise its functions in accordance with the terms of its provider licence (no: 130164) and all relevant legislation and guidance.
+The functions of the Trust are conferred by the National Health Service Act 2006 and the Trust will exercise its functions in accordance with the terms of its provider license (no: 130164) and all relevant legislation and guidance.

 - The principal places of business of the Trust are:

 - Manchester Royal Infirmary

 - Manchester Royal Eye Hospital

 - Royal Manchester Children's Hospital

 - Saint Mary's Hospital

-- Trafford Hospitals
+- Trafford General Hospital

 - University Dental Hospital of Manchester

 - Wythenshawe Hospital

 - Altrincham Hospital

 - Withington Hospital

+- North Manchester General Hospital

+- Manchester and Trafford Local Care Organisations